-Mutual funds, exchange-traded funds and corporate bonds, which are publicly traded, are valued at the last sales price, or if there is no sale and the market is still considered active, at the last transaction price before year-end.
+Mutual funds and exchange-traded funds, which are publicly traded, are valued at the last sales price, or if there is no sale and the market is still considered active, at the last transaction price before yearend.
 Such securities are classified within Level 1 of the valuation hierarchy.
+Bonds are valued at the most recent price of the equivalent quoted price for such securities and are classified within Level 2.